A Turkish coffee pot is called a cezve or ibrik depending on the region.

 How Is Coffee Made in a Turkish Coffee Pot?

-You might also be interested in our round-up of the best tea kettles for a gas stove.
+You might also enjoy our round-up of the best tea kettles for a gas stove.

 The History of Turkish Coffee